logicalclocks/logicalclocks.github.io/docs/setup_installation/common/terraform.md

 provider "hopsworksai" {
 }

-# Create the required aws resources, an ssh key, an s3 bucket, and an instance profile with the required hopsworks permissions
+# Create the required aws resources, an ssh key, an s3 bucket, and an instance profile with the required Hopsworks permissions
 module "aws" {
   source  = "logicalclocks/helpers/hopsworksai//modules/aws"
   region  = var.region